11 Core Relationship Values Every Couple Must Have

 Expression of care, compassion, love, and interest, which emotional support encompasses, is at the heart of loving, lasting relationships.

-Furthermore, the research found that the scarcities in emotional support have been linked to lower relationship dissatisfaction and frequent reason for breakups.
+Furthermore, the research found that the scarcities in emotional support have been linked to lower relationship dissatisfaction and frequent reasons for breakups.

 10. Finances